PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Histograms showing distance to nearest hospital distributions*

-We compute the relative severity (how many out of the total collisison are collision that result in fatalities) for collisions that occur within and outside of the 5 km radius to nearest hospital we see that collision occuring within the 5 km radius have a fatality rate of 0.59% whilst collisions occuring outside the radius have a fatality rate of 0.65%.
+We compute the relative severity (how many out of the total collisions are collisions that result in fatalities) for collisions that occur within and outside of the 5 km radius to nearest hospital we see that collision occurring within the 5 km radius have a fatality rate of 0.59% whilst collisions occurring outside the radius have a fatality rate of 0.65%.
 If we only consider motorist deaths, the difference becomes even larger.
-Collisions within the 5 km radius have a motorist fatality rate of 0.20% whilst outside the radius, the fatality rate increaes to 0.32%.
+Collisions within the 5 km radius have a motorist fatality rate of 0.20% whilst outside the radius, the fatality rate increase to 0.32%.
 We can compare to the average fatality rate of 0.60% and the average motorist fatality rate of 0.22%.
-Overall, we see that collisions occuring more than 5 km away form the nearest hospital have a higher fatality rate, especially when one considers motorist deaths.
+Overall, we see that collisions occurring more than 5 km away form the nearest hospital have a higher fatality rate, especially when one considers motorist deaths.

-These tendencies can naturally be explained by the speed limit increasing as you go further from the city center, where most of the hosptials are located.
-There are also more highways outside of the city center.
+These tendencies can naturally be explained by the speed limit increasing as you go further from the city centre, where most of the hospitals are located.
+There are also more highways outside of the city centre.
 Also, these do not necessarily mean that the increased fatality rates are due to long ambulance drives.
-What it does say is that there are signifcant number of fatal collisions that are not covered by the 5 km radius of the nearest hospital.
+What it does say is that there are significant number of fatal collisions that are not covered by the 5 km radius of the nearest hospital.

 <embed type="text/html" src="imgs/persons_killed_hospitals.html" width="100%" height="600"/>

-*Heat map showing fatal collsisions outside of the 5 km radius to nearest hospital*
+*Heat map showing fatal collisions outside of the 5 km radius to nearest hospital*

 5 km might not seem far, but according to [TomTom](https://www.tomtom.com/traffic-index/new-york-traffic/), the time it takes to travel 10 km is on average 24 min for 2022.
 That is 12 mins for 5 km distance.
-This does not take into account that Ambulances travel faster on average than normal cars.
+This does not consider that Ambulances travel faster on average than normal cars.
 However, it would still take time to call the emergency services and for the ambulance to get going.
-Likewise, the distance given here is the straight line distance, which is significantly shorter than if one actually drove on the roads.
+Likewise, the distance given here is the straight-line distance, which is significantly shorter than if one actually drove on the roads.

 ## Hospital Stress: Added Strain due to Distant Collisions